foss-for-synopsys-dwc-arc-processors/embarc_osp/doc/documents/getting_started/makefile_manual.rst

 This command will clean and build the project with selected paramaters.

-Here is a example using EMSK (version 1.1, arcem6 core), compiled with gnu.
+Here is an example using EMSK (version 1.1, arcem6 core), compiled with gnu.

 .. code-block:: console